d-mysql¶

 Service: MySQL server

-MySQL data is stored in mysql_data/
+MySQL data is stored in mysql_data/, bound in the

-container to /var/lib/mysql
+container to /var/lib/mysql.

-MySQL configuration file is in krash.mysql.cnf
+MySQL configuration file is in krash.mysql.cnf.

 (create your alternative configuration file in a directory on the host machine and then mount that directory location as /etc/mysql/conf.d inside the mysql container.)